-C. Bypassing Projects
+D. Bypassing Projects

 The TWDB's Executive Administrator may decide to bypass, or skip, higher ranked projects in favor of lower ranked projects to ensure that funds available are utilized in a timely manner, that statutory and capitalization grant requirements are met, including the 25 percent requirement for disadvantaged communities or small systems.
 In addition, if an entity is offered funding for any project that has an interrelated project ranked lower on the list, the Executive Administrator has discretion to also offer funding for the interrelated project.
+If an entity has multiple projects, projects may be bypassed to allocate funds to more than one entity.
 Reasons for bypassing projects are discussed in Appendix F.

-D. Phases for Invited Projects
+E. Phases for Invited Projects